 Each year private and independent schools offer academic and general scholarships.
 The process involves sitting a specific exam and often an interview.
 This can be challenging for students.

-Brainworks prepares students from years 3 to 9 for scholarship exams by working through a framework of content that is customised and targeted to their needs.
+Brainworks scholarship tutoring prepares students from years 3 to 9 for scholarship exams by working through a framework of content that is customised and targeted to their needs.
 All students are taught one to one using key techniques for their scholarship exam preparation.

-- become confident about the exam process and their own capabilitiesMost scholarship exams are conducted during February and March.
+Most scholarship exams are conducted during February and March.
 Term three or four is an appropriate time for students to commence scholarship preparation programs.
 Some schools now conduct their initial exams at earlier dates, during October and November.
 Scholarship preparation for these exams can commence in term 2.

 Scholarships